The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

-\textbf{Optimal designs with a minimal support.} If we require an optimal design with a small support, it is possible to select any of the VODs, because according to Theorem \ref{tEquivPOD} they exactly coincide with the minimal optimal designs.
-If we have the complete list of all VODs, it is even straightforward to determine the complete set of absolutely minimal optimal designs, because they must all be included in the set of all VODs.
+Due to Theorem \ref{tEquivPOD}, the VODs exactly coincide with the minimal optimal designs.
+Since the set of VODs is finite, it is straightforward to determine all \emph{absolutely} minimal optimal designs, by selecting the VODs with the smallest possible size of the support.

-\textbf{Optimal designs minimizing a concave secondary criterion.} A concave secondary criterion $\Psi$ defined on $\Upsilon_*$ attains its minimum value at the set of the VODs, therefore a finite list of all VODs enables us to find one or more $\Psi$-minimal optimal designs by a simple enumeration.
-If $\Psi$ is strictly concave on $\Upsilon_*$, the VODs include all $\Psi$-minimal optimal designs.
-In this way, we can obtain, for instance, the list of all minimum-entropy optimal designs or the list of all maximum-norm optimal designs.

-\textbf{Optimal designs minimizing a linear secondary criterion.} Consider a linear secondary criterion $\Psi$ defined on $\Upsilon_*$.
-While a $\Psi$-minimizing optimal design can be computed by solving a problem of linear programming, the list of all VODs provides much more: a computationally straightforward complete characterization of the set of \emph{all} optimal solutions.
-Indeed, let $\nu_{j_1},\ldots,\nu_{j_L}$ be the VODs that minimize $\Psi$.
-Then the set of all convex combinations of these designs is the set of all $\Psi$-minimizing optimal designs.
-In this way, we can directly identify, for instance, the set of all optimal designs $\zeta^*$ minimizing the linear loss $\Psi(\zeta)=\sum_{i=1}^d c_i \zeta(\y_i)$, where $c_1,\ldots,c_d \in \mathbb{R}$ are costs associated with the trials in $\y_1,\ldots,\y_d$.
-See Subsection \ref{ssMod2} for an illustration.
+Special optimal designs with small supports can also be obtained by maximizing a strictly convex function $\Psi$ over $\Upsilon_*$.
+Such a $\Psi$ can only attain its maximum at one or more of the extreme points of $\Upsilon_*$; by Theorem \ref{tEquivPOD}, these extreme points are exactly VODs.
+For instance, since the negative entropy

+is strictly convex on $\Upsilon_*$, we are able to identify all minimum-entropy optimal designs by selecting the VODs with the smallest entropy.

+There are numerous potential advantages to using optimal designs with small supports, as opposed to those with large supports: they can better facilitate replicated observations, are simpler and more economical to execute, and offer a more compact representation.

+Another advantage of approximate designs with small supports, such as the VODs, is that they are generally more appropriate for the ``rounding'' algorithms, which convert approximate designs to the exact designs.
+For instance, the popular Efficient Rounding (see \citet{PukelsheimRieder92}) is only meaningful if the approximate design to be rounded has a support smaller than the required size $N$ of the exact design.
+The size of the support also appears in the formula for the lower bound on the efficiency of the resulting exact design, in the sense that the smaller the support, the better the bound (Section 7 in \citet{PukelsheimRieder92}).

+Moreover, it is possible to ``round'' an optimal approximate design by applying an advanced mathematical programming method (e.g., \citet{SagnolHarman15} or \citet{Ahipasaoglu21}) at the support of an optimal approximate design, which generally provides better exact designs than Efficient Rounding.
+This approach can only be practically feasible if the associated optimization problem has a small number of variables, that is, if the support of the optimal approximate design is small.